Product

 Cents Per Kilometre vs Logbook Method in 2026-27

-If the draft 91c/km rate is finalised, the cents per kilometre method becomes more valuable for 2026-27.
+With the official 91c/km rate, the cents per kilometre method becomes more valuable for 2026-27.
 But the 5,000 km cap per car still matters.

 The cents per kilometre method is usually attractive when: